Z3D013/Discord-Nitro-Generator/README.md

 step 1: install AutoHotKey from the official website: https://www.autohotkey.com/download/

-step 2: download the script to my AFK Auto Typer from linkvertise: https://link-center.net/391674/afk-auto-typer
+step 2: download the AFK Auto Typer from linkvertise: https://link-center.net/391674/afk-auto-typer

 step 3: copy the nitro giftcodes generated in step 5 of "Generating The Nitro Giftcodes:"